RACGP Fellowship Examination (FRACGP) Format Explained

 - AKT under-preparation: the MCQ bank for the AKT is broad, and high-volume practice is essential for adequate pattern recognition.

-- OSCE communication failures: patient-centred communication is explicitly marked and candidates who focus only on clinical content miss these marks.
+- CCE communication failures - patient-centred communication is explicitly marked and candidates who focus only on clinical content miss these marks.

 How PRIMEX maps to the format